rs180177321

 PVS1

 Loss of function variant, product does not undergo nonsense mediated mRNA decay.
 Variant is located in the 3'-most 50 bp of the penultimate exon, not predicted to undergo nonsense mediated mRNA decay.
-There are 15 pathogenic variants in the truncated region.
+Fraction of 0.125 CDS is truncated, and there are 1 pathogenic variants in the truncated region.

 PM2